Conceptual Understanding

 Heat of Hydrogenation as a Stability Measure:

-Comparison: For isolated double bonds, such as in two molecules of propene (2(CH₃-CH=CH₂) + 2H₂ → 2(CH₃-CH₂-CH₃)), the total heat of hydrogenation is -60 kcal/mol (2 x -30 kcal/mol), which is higher than for conjugated dienes, indicating that conjugated dienes like 1,3-butadiene are more stable.
+• The hydrogenation of two isolated double bonds, as seen in two molecules of propene (2(CH₃-CH=CH₂) + 2H₂ → 2(CH₃-CH₂-CH₃)), releases a total of -60 kcal/mol (2 x -30 kcal/mol).